 And that's where I get mystified by the response Google has gotten.
 A huge number of the books they have been dealing with are out of print, the author has died but no copyright owner can be found, or their is no indication of the clear holder of the copyright.
 In other words, these are books existing in a form of purgatory, of no real use to society at large, yet representing a massive amount of intellectual capital.

 What Google found was a gold mine that nobody wanted, and nobody had ever bothered to even look at.
 So when Google staked their claim on all that empty territory, put a ton of resources into making something out of what had been abandoned as nothing, why only then did the howls begin.
 Accusations of monopoly where flung with abandon.
 Google was said to have vile, nefarious plans for locking up all the world's information, and leaving mankind in the dark.

 All because they began digging up books that had been left to rot.

 The whole thing struck me as the rawest of hypocrisy.
 Let's say I found a book they had dug up, and I had to pay a fee to access it.
 Well, the very fact that I found out about the existence of that book was due to Google, and the fact that I could actually obtain access to a copy was due to Google.
 So why they heck shouldn't they be allowed to charge me?
 They did all the work, and I am reaping the benefit of that work.

 As usual, what strikes me as common sense, often seems to be less than common, and I find myself on the thin edge of an argument wedge.
-Which is why is was gratifying to see Slate.com come to the rescue with an argument that puts paid to all that nonsense sprayed about by all those howling nincompoops out there.
+Which is why is was gratifying to see Slate.com come to the rescue with an argument that puts paid to all that nonsense sprayed about by all those howling nincompoops.

 Now if only a way can be found to make digital storage and retrieval permanent, then worries about the loss of information can be put to rest.